 The Highsteppers have been a part of The Woodlands High School since the school first opened its doors.
 Since then, the team has become a mainstay in our community and works hard every year to continue the tradition of exemplary team-dance and high personal character exhibited by the teams before them.

 The Highstepper organization was formed in 1976 at McCullough High School by founder and director Kathy Harlan.
 Mrs. Harlan came to McCullough from Washington Jr. High when the second school in the district opened and the first splitting of schools occurred.
-She is the pioneer of the unique Highstepper style that is almost 40 years strong.
-Her backgrounds in gymanstics and synchronized swimming are the basis of the unique precision and technique that form the Highstepper style.
+She is the pioneer of the unique Highstepper style that is 46 years strong.
+Her backgrounds in gymnastics and synchronized swimming are the basis of the unique precision and technique that form the Highstepper style.

 The Highsteppers are the one constant from the original McCullough High School campus located in The Woodlands.
 The uniform, designed by Mrs. Harlan, has remained the same since the beginning.
 One of the first experiences every new Highstepper has is learning who will be her "big sister".
 Senior Highsteppers are paired off with new members to help them with their transition into the organization.
 Each "big sister" provides her "little sister" with small gifts throughout the year - some fun - some long standing traditions like the towel dancers use to warm cold bleacher seats during football games.